John Favalora: Priesthood

 Favalora served as assistant pastor of St. Theresa of the Child Jesus Parish in Duson, Louisiana, from 1962 to 1970.
-In addition to his duties at St. Theresa, Favalora served as vice rector of St. John Vianney Preparatory School in New Orleans in 1964 and, in 1968, was appointed principal.
+In addition to his duties at St. Theresa, Favalora served as vice rector of St. John Vianney Preparatory School in New Orleans in 1964.
+In 1968, he was appointed principal.
 In 1973, Favalora began a six-year stint as pastor of St. Angela Merici Parish in Metairie, Louisiana.
 In 1979, he was named director of the Office of Vocations.
-Beginning in 1981, he was appointed rector/president of Notre Dame Seminary, a position he held for the five years before his consecration as bishop.
+Archbishop Philip M. Hannan named Favalora as rector/president of Notre Dame Seminary in 1981.

 Bishop of Alexandria

-Pope John Paul II appointed Favalora as the ninth bishop of the Diocese of Alexandria on June 24, 1986.
+Pope John Paul II appointed Favalora as the ninth bishop of Alexandria on June 24, 1986.
 Favalora was consecrated on July 29, 1986, at St. Francis Xavier Cathedral in Alexandria.
 Archbishop Pio Laghi served as principal consecrator with Archbishop Philip Hannan and Bishop William Friend serving as principal co-consecrators.

 Bishop of St. Petersburg

-On March 14, 1989, Favalora was appointed by John Paul II as the third bishop of the Diocese of St. Petersburg.
+On March 14, 1989, Favalora was appointed by John Paul II as the third bishop of St. Petersburg.
 Favalora was installed on May 16, 1989.

 Archbishop of Miami

-On November 3, 1994, Favalora was appointed by John Paul II as the third archbishop of the Archdiocese of Miami.
-Favarola was installed on December 20, 1994 at the Cathedral of Saint Mary in Miami.
+On November 3, 1994, Favalora was appointed by John Paul II as the third archbishop of Miami.
+Favalora was installed on December 20, 1994, at the Cathedral of Saint Mary in Miami.

-Favalora has served as a board member of The Catholic University of America in Washington, D.C. and St. Vincent de Paul Regional Seminary in Boynton Beach.
-He has also served as state chaplain and a member of the Knights of Columbus in Florida, in addition to being president of the Florida Catholic Conference.
+Favalora has served as a board member of The Catholic University of America in Washington, D.C., and St. Vincent de Paul Regional Seminary in Boynton Beach.
+He also served as state chaplain and a member of the Knights of Columbus in Florida, in addition to being president of the Florida Catholic Conference.
 Favalora has been a member of the USCCB committees on Priestly Life and Ministry, Sexual Abuse and Pro-Life issues.

-Favalora adopted the charter for the Protection of Children and Young People after being deposed and settling cases during the sexual abuse scandal in the archdiocese.
+Favalora adopted the USCCB charter for the Protection of Children and Young People after being deposed and settling cases during the sexual abuse scandal in the archdiocese.